ojwb/survex/doc/datafile.rst

 Description
-   ``*infer plumbs on`` tells cavern to interpret gradients of ±90 degrees as UP/DOWN (so it will not apply the clino correction to them).
+   ``*infer plumbs on`` tells cavern to interpret gradients of ±90 degrees (or ±100 grads, etc) as UP/DOWN, so it will not apply the clino correction to them.
 This is useful when you have data which uses this convention for plumbed legs.

    ``*infer equates on`` tells cavern to interpret a leg with a tape reading of zero as a ``*equate`` which this prevents tape corrections being applied to